sabbirhossainc/inventory-manager/frontend/README.md

     Redirect if user is not authenticated

-##🧪 Bonus
+## 🧪 Bonus

     ✅ Cloudinary image upload

-    ✅ React Toastify for alerts
+    ✅ React-hot-toast for alerts

     ✅ Search / Filter / Pagination